TimmyK54/Super-Snake/README.md

 #### Powerups
 There are various powerups to be taken advantage of in Super Snake - 5 to be exact!
 Powerups can be obtained by eating special colored pellets.
 Each powerup lasts for 6 seconds, and can be stacked.
 Eating a special pellet when you currently have an active powerup will not replace your current powerup.
 However you will not have a visual indicator for when the previous powerup runs out!

-Here is a list of the 5 powerups and what they do:
+Here is a list of each of the powerups and what they do:

 Powerup | Color | Image | Description
 :------:|:-----:|:-----:|:-----------